ENRG08005 2020 Energy Systems 1

 Description

 Energy Systems builds on the knowledge of heat and fluids from Engineering Physics 1 and is focused on the subjects of Thermodynamics and Fluid Mechanics.
+Experiments are performed to support the theory from Lectures.

 The thermodynamics section has been designed to provide the student with building block tools and knowledge to solve basic real world power and efficiency problems.